• Chicago Downtown Office

 The laws applying to divorce and property division in Illinois dictate that all marital property including assets and debts be divided equitably rather than equally.
 There are many factors that the court considers when determining what is equitable.
 During a pre-trial conference that both parties must attend, the judge will suggest that couples solve their property division disputes through negotiation and mediation prior to going to trial.

-When you’re going through a divorce, it is critical to work with a family law firm that concentrates on divorce and property division settlements to ensure you obtain a fair and equitable division of all marital property.
+When you’re going through a divorce, it is critical to work with a Chicago divorce lawyer that concentrates on divorce and property division settlements to ensure you obtain a fair and equitable division of all marital property.
 From the beginning, we will help you protect your assets and formulate an effective plan for your financial future.

 Contact us to Discuss Your Property Division Needs with One of Our Award-winning Lawyers.